Tomoyoshi Koyama

-Tomoyoshi 'Tommy' Koyama (小山知良, Koyama Tomoyoshi) is a professional motorcycle road racer who currently races in the MFJ All-Japan Road Race ST600 Championship and the Asia Road Race SS600 Championship, riding a Honda CBR600RR.
+Tomoyoshi 'Tommy' Koyama (小山 知良, Koyama Tomoyoshi) is a Japanese Grand Prix motorcycle racer who competes in the ST600 class of the All Japan Road Race Championship for Japan Post NTT docomo Business, aboard a Honda CBR600RR.

 Career

 Koyama was born in Sagamihara, Kanagawa, Japan.
 After competing in Grand Prix races as a wild card since 2000 – having been the champion of the MFJ All Japan Road Race GP125 Championship in 2000, and finished in the top five for three successive seasons in the MFJ All Japan Road Race GP250 Championship – Koyama joined the series full-time in 2005, with Ajo Motorsport.
-His best result of the season was 2nd at Phillip Island, and he also was best rookie of the season.
+His best result of the season was second at Phillip Island, and he also was best rookie of the season.
 2006 wasn't as good for him, but after he moved to KTM in 2007, he scored his first victory at the 2007 Catalan motorcycle Grand Prix.
-2008 was much less successful for both Koyama and KTM with a best place of 6th his only top 10 finish in the first 10 races.
-He ends the 2008 season with 7th at Valencia and 17th in the final standings, four places behind the most successful KTM rider (Marc Márquez) in an unsuccessful year for the Austrian concern.
-For 2009 Koyama joined the smaller Loncin team, alongside Alexis Masbou, and struggled to score points.
-In 2010 Koyama rode an RS Aprillia for Racing Team Germany.
+2008 was much less successful for both Koyama and KTM with a best place of sixth his only top-ten finish in the first ten races.
+He ended the 2008 season with seventh at Valencia and 17th in the final standings, four places behind the most successful KTM rider (Marc Márquez) in an unsuccessful year for the Austrian concern.
+For 2009, Koyama joined the smaller Loncin team, alongside Alexis Masbou, and struggled to score points.
+In 2010, Koyama rode an RS Aprilia for Racing Team Germany.
 Koyama finished eighth in the championship, taking a best placing of second at the German Grand Prix at the Sachsenring.

 After failing to find a full-time Grand Prix ride for the season, Koyama competed in both the Spanish Moto2 championship (where he finished third), and in the MFJ All Japan Road Race J-GP2 Championship, finishing eighth.
 Koyama also competed in three Grand Prix Moto2 races towards the end of the season; he replaced the injured Kenan Sofuoğlu at Misano and Aragón, as well as a wild-card appearance at Motegi, but failed to score points in any of the appearances.
 Koyama remained in the Spanish Moto2 championship in 2012, where he finished ninth overall.
 After Roberto Rolfo parted company with Technomag-CIP at Grand Prix level, Koyama completed the season with the team; in six races, he finished outside the points in them all.